geoext/geoext/CONTRIBUTING.md

 ## Development setup

-In order to develop GeoExt 3 you'll need certain things on your machine:
+In order to develop GeoExt you'll need certain things on your machine:

 * [`git`](https://git-scm.com)
 * [Node.js & `npm`](https://nodejs.org/en/)
 * [`jsduck`](https://github.com/senchalabs/jsduck)

-Additionally, if you want to reuse the GeoExt 3 library in your Sencha applications, you'll need the Sencha CMD tool.
+Additionally, if you want to reuse the GeoExt library in your Sencha applications, you'll need the Sencha CMD tool.
 See the [top-level README](README.md) for more information regarding `sencha`.

 ## Install required development dependencies

-GeoExt3 comes prepared with some scripts and a testing environment.
+GeoExt comes prepared with some scripts and a testing environment.
 To use it, you'll need to install some dependencies that are declared in the `package.json` file of the project folder.
 With `npm` installed (see information above) simply run `npm install` in the project root once after checking out from GitHub.